abusada/gist-explorer/README.md

 ## Gists List
 1. Appears as the second column, displays the user's gists in a list
-2. For each gist, the user can see it's name (uses first filename, inspired from [github's UI](https://gist.github.com/abusada))
+2. For each gist, the user can see
+  a.
+Gist's name (uses first filename, inspired from [github's UI](https://gist.github.com/abusada))
+  b.
+Gist's description
+  c.
+Gist's programming langauges

+## Gist Details
+1. has two sections (tabs)
+ a.
+Gist files, displays files with syntax highlighting, User can click on a file to see it's full code in a fullscreen
+ b.
+Forks, displays a list of users who forked this gist.

 ## Techincal Decisions